Glossary & FAQ¶

 When should I probably not use inStrain?¶

-When you have not assembled genomes from the metagenomic samples you are interrogating; when breadth and coverage of the consensus genome are low; when you wish to compare populations that are <95% ANI with each other; when you are interested in species-level community composition, not intra-population diversity.
+When breadth and coverage of the consensus genome are low.
+When you wish to compare populations that are <95% ANI with each other.
+When you are interested in species-level community composition, not intra-population diversity.

 How does inStrain work?¶